tejzpr/webex-teams-cli/Readme.md

 ```
 <- (email@email.com): sendfile <file-path or URI>
 ```
-## Create a server similar to eurl.io
+## Create Webex Room Onboarding Server
-Create a server which can add users to a Webex Teams room similar to eurl.io.
-The user to be added is retrieved via the header **auth_user**
-The email address of the user is constructed using a combination of auth_user & the emaildomain flag.
+Create a server which can onboard users to a Webex Teams room.
+The user to be added is retrieved via the header **auth_user** The email address of the user is constructed using a combination of auth_user & the emaildomain flag.
 The server's default port is **8000** and it can be changed by using the -p flag
 ```
 webex-teams-cli adduserserver -emaildomain email.com